Gojko Šušak: Final offensives

 In late November an VSK-VRS offensive continued on Bihać.
-Had the Bihać pocket fell, the RSK and Republika Srpska would be physically merged, which would have made the position of Croatia much more difficult.
+Had the Bihać pocket fallen, the RSK and Republika Srpska would be physically merged, which would have made the position of Croatia much more difficult.
 For this reason, Šušak organized a meeting of the HV and HVO commanders to arrange a wider operation in the area.
 On 2 December Šušak said that "Croatia will not wait for the fall of Bihać".
 A few days earlier Šušak ordered the HV-HVO Operation Winter '94 in southwestern Bosnia, commanded by Tihomir Blaškić, Janko Bobetko, and Ante Gotovina.

 President Tuđman planned a military offensive against the RSK for a long time.
 In January 1995 he called for ending the mandate of UNPROFOR in Croatia, but temporarily postponed any actions.
 For the ensuing military offensives the number of troops increased through additional mobilization and mobilization of reserves.
 On 1 May an operation codenamed Operation Flash was conducted by the Croatian Army in western Slavonia.
 More than 7,000 soldiers were involved in the offensive that lasted 36 hours and resulted in a Croatian victory.
 558 km2 of RSK held territory was regained.
 The HV at the time had 393 armored vehicles, of which 232 were tanks.

 In July Šušak made another trip to Washington and again expressed the idea of a military attack on the RSK.
 On 11 July the Army of Republika Srpska captured Srebrenica.
 By the end of the month fighting in the Bihać pocket escalated.
 Tuđman signed with Izetbegović the Split Agreement on mutual defence.
 The joint HV and HVO forces started the Operation Summer '95 in western Bosnia and isolated Knin from Republika Srpska.